HuntDask/Final-Project/README.md

 ### Questions we will try to answer in our analysis:
 - What player was the best performing overall by main NBA stats(PTS, REB, AST, STL) through the regular and playoff series.
-- What is the correlation between the amount of minutes played and the overall score of the players.
+- What is the correlation between the amount of minutes played for each Raptors player and the overall outcome(W/L)?
-- What is the correlation between the amount of assists the Raptors have in a win versus a Loss in regular season and playoffs.
+- What is the correlation between the amount of assists the Raptors have in a win versus a loss in regular season and playoffs.
 - What is the correlation between the difference of wins and losses for the Raptors based on three pointers made.